Keep Health Factors

 All of this is being studied as scientists seek to unlock the secrets of the microbiome gut-brain axis.
 A compilation of this research can be found in this long, but insightful article on the Implications of Gut Microbiota on Neurodegenerative Diseases (NDs).
 Alzheimers, Huntingtons, Multiple Sclerosis and Parkinsons are covered.
 As one example, gut microbiota is critical for maintaining healthy immune cells (microglia) in the CNS to protect against unwanted invaders.

-From this research, it is clear that improving microbiome health alleviates symptoms of serious NDs.
+This research confirms that improving microbiome health alleviates symptoms of serious NDs.
 It is also clear that treatments for NDs must also include treatments for the microbiome.
-Hopefully, it is abundantly clear that to keep your health, keeping a healthy microbiome is essential!

 Healthy Baseline Microbiome Template